Pysint/DoorPy/README.md

 exec python /var/www/DoorPy/doorPy.py
 respawn
 ```
+  * Edit your `/var/www/settings.py` file, to reflect your settings.
+Especially make sure to write down the correct secret key in both this file and `/var/www/app.wsgi`.
   * Now restart Apache `sudo service apache2 restart` and check if you can access [ip]:80 and see the admin interface.
-* Power down your Raspberry Pi and take it apart...
+* If you are all good, power down your Raspberry Pi and take it apart.
 * Now connect the LED wires from the doorbell-receiver to the GPIO pin that you have defined in settings.py and another one to ground.
+* [ This will be extended in due time ]